GRAND ISLAND, Neb. (KSNB) A Grand Island Northwest music teacher is going to jail for stealing money from the school's show choir fund.

 The document also says he forged and inflated invoices from music and licensing vendors that were never done at the school.
 The forgery charges refer to transactions made on June 14, 2014, in the amount of $10,100; June 1, 2015, for $15,400; November 15, 2015, for $1,800; and November 30, 2015 for $1,800.

-In October of last year, Sackschewsky was seriously injured in a traffic accident west of Grand Island.
+In October, 2018, Sackschewsky was seriously injured in a traffic accident west of Grand Island.
 At the time investigators said Sackschewsky's pickup drifted into the opposing lane and struck a semi-truck head on.